CharlesHolbrow/of-pointer-timing-accuracy-example/README.md

 When moving the mouse at a consistent rate, we see very large fluctuation in delta T, and little or no fluxuations in delta XY.

+This example is for OSX, but I have seen similar issues on iOS.

 ## Sample Output:

 ```